 - The chair lets the nervous system and hormonal system work together so you can nourish each and every cell in your body.

 - A chair works because you can stay for longer periods of time than you would without a chair.
 For example, this lets you access glands, and the releases from glands, even more effectively.

-- For non-beginners, you can get into positions that further develop flexibility or strength, or both.
+- Non-beginners, you can get into positions that further develop flexibility or strength, or both.

-- For beginners, chair poses help you get started, by making some postures more accessible.
+- Beginners, chair poses help you get started, by making some postures more accessible.